blurrycontour/zuul-gerrit/doc/source/admin/components.rst

    .. attr:: log_config

       Path to log config file for the web server process.
+See :ref:`logging` for additional information.

 Finger Gateway
 --------------